 The two charts above are seasonally adjusted and include the entire workforce, which the CPS defines as age 16 and over.
 A problem inherent in using this broadest of cohorts is that it includes the population that adds substantial summertime volatility to the full-time/part-time ratio, namely, high school and college students.
 Also the 55-plus cohort includes a subset of employees that opt for part-time employment during the decade following the historical peak spending years (ages 45-54) and as a transition toward retirement.

 The Core Workforce: Ages 25-54

-Over the past year many have speculated that the Affordable Care Act (aka Obamacare) has played a role in company decisions about full-time versus part-time employment.
+Over the past two years many have speculated that the Affordable Care Act (aka Obamacare) has played a role in company decisions about full-time versus part-time employment.
 The $2,000 per employee penalty for companies that do not comply with regulations has influenced some to rethink their employment policies.
-In July the government pushed the start of the penalty from January 2014 to January 2015.
+In July 2013 the government pushed the start of the penalty from January 2014 to January 2015.
 But the anticipation of the penalty, even though delayed a year, may influence the decisions of private employers.